 Skip to main content

-A run config is a TOML file that bundles a workflow graph with all the settings needed to execute it — the goal, model, sandbox, setup commands, variables, and hooks.
+A run config is a TOML file that bundles a workflow graph with all the settings needed to execute it — the goal, model, sandbox, prepare steps, inputs, and hooks.
 Instead of passing a dozen CLI flags, you check a .toml file into version control and launch with a single command:

 fabro run run.toml